Why are on-time, within budget conversions so elusive in the nonprofit world?

 This doesn’t mean that the CRM technology itself isn’t really important, but rather, the implementation approach is more than twice as important to CRM success than the CRM technology itself.

 Stepping back for a minute, consider the CRM evaluation and selection process as the first step in securing a new CRM.
-Generally, the process focuses the evaluation and decision-making almost exclusively on the functions and features of the CRM technologies being evaluated.
-As a result, it ignores this important, long standing operating principle.
+Generally, the process focuses the evaluation and decision-making almost exclusively on the functions and features of the evaluated CRM technologies.
+As a result, it ignores this important, long-standing operating principle.

 There is a second reason why there are so many nightmare CRM conversions: the implementation approaches used by many CRM vendors are poorly conceived.
-Specifically, during the CRM proposal process, CRM vendors spend an insufficient amount of time thinking about properly scoping, prioritizing and then budgeting for the work to be done before the go live date.
+Specifically, during the CRM proposal process, CRM vendors spend insufficient time thinking about properly scoping, prioritizing, and then budgeting for the work before the go-live date.
 As a result, the conversion project scope is underestimated, leading to inadequate staffing and project delays.

-When a CRM conversion project experiences serious delays of more than a year, often staff turnover at the CRM vendor and the organization will further disrupt the implementation timeline and generate additional budget overruns.
+When a CRM conversion project experiences more than a year of delays, staff turnover at the CRM vendor and the organization will further disrupt the implementation timeline and generate additional budget overruns.

 Implications for a NonProfit Organization Evaluating CRM Alternatives.